Agave Nectar and Acne: Why This Sweetener Is The Unhealthiest Superfood Ever

 • Sulfuric and/or hydrofluoric acid

 One particularly villain is hydroxymethylfurfural (HMF), AKA 5-hydroxymethyl furfural.
 This organic compound is created during the intense heating of sugars, in both agave nectar and HFCS.
 According to this 2009 study, HMF is toxic, carcinogenic, and mutagenic.
 Colony collapse disorder, a disease which has wiped out one third of the US honey bee population, is blamed on HMF by some researchers.
-Agave nectar might therefore cause acne by increasing free radicals.

 Some agave shipments have been refused by the FDA, for containing toxic levels of pesticides.
 Generally, the quality control is very lax, because nearly all US agave nectar products come from Mexico.
-There’s little insider knowledge of other dirty tricks they may be using.
+There’s little insider knowledge of the dirty tricks they may be using.
 I’ve even seen internet rumours that agave factories use chemicals contaminated with the heavy metal mercury, an acne menace of insulin resistance and inflammation.

 Top notch sweeteners for acne